Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 }
 ```

-* Update ProductPlan 'state' to "active"
+### Step 13 - update ProductPlan state to active

-To update the ProductPlan state to 'active, use `jq` to get the ProductPlan name and store in the env variable and using the name fetch the ProductPlan resource and update the state to 'active'.
+Use `jq` to get the ProductPlan name and store it in the env variable.
+Then, using the name, fetch the ProductPlan resource and update the state to 'active':

 ```bash
 export productPlanName=`jq -r .[0].name product-plan-created.json`